Hierarchical symmetry selects log-Poisson cascades: classification, uniqueness, and stability: Concluding remarks

 \section{Concluding remarks}

 The results of this paper show that the hierarchical symmetry~A1 carries considerably more force than might be expected from its appearance as a simple linear recurrence.
-Within the i.i.d.\ multiplicative cascade framework, A1 is equivalent to the log-Poisson class: it is the unique axiom that selects a single distribution from the full log-infinitely-divisible family, and it does so stably.
+Within i.i.d.\ multiplicative cascades it is equivalent to the log-Poisson class, with sharp stability constants and the exact propagation rate $\Theta(\sqrt\varepsilon)$; beyond independence it pins all asymptotic statistics (and provably nothing more); and in the continuous category it selects exactly the compound Poisson cascade at the generator level, while no finite moment window of structure functions can do so.
+The following directions remain open.